bmeviauac01/datadriven/docs/lecture-notes/transactions/index.md

 #### Phantom records / phantom read

-We face the problem of phantom records when we work with record sets:
+We face the problem of phantom records when we work with recordsets:

 1. A transaction executes a query that yields multiple records as a result.
-1. Meanwhile a different transaction deletes a record that is included in the previous result set.
+1. Meanwhile, a different transaction deletes a record that is included in the previous result set.
-1. The first transaction starts processing its result set (e.g. iterates over the records one by one).
+1. The first transaction starts processing its result set (e.g., iterates over the records one by one).

 Should the deleted record be processed now?
 We can imagine a similar scenario when a record is altered in the second step.
 Which state should the reader transaction in step three see?
 The one before, or the one after the modification?